Audio Transcription

 Use filtering to find specific topics or words in long recordings.

-1. In the left sidebar, enter one or more keywords in the filter input.
+- In the left sidebar, enter one or more keywords in the filter input.

-2. Review the filtered list of segments that match.
+- Review the filtered list of segments that match.

 You can filter in two modes:

-• Per-file filtering: applies only to the current file
+| Per-file filtering | Applies only to the current file |

-• Global filtering: applies the same filter across all loaded files
+| Global filtering | Applies the same filter across all loaded files |

-Toggle the global mode using the global filter switch in the sidebar.
 The filter uses smart keyword matching.
-For example, searching for “run” matches “running” and “ran”.
-When translation is enabled, matching works across both the transcription language and the translation language.
+For example, searching for run may also match related forms such as running or ran.
+When translation is enabled, matching works across both the transcription and translation text.

 Step 7 — Save transcripts